KL13NT/iamnabil/blog/2019-12-05-how-i-manage-my-time-as-student-developer-part-2.md

 ---
-path: time-management-2
+path: how-i-manage-my-time-as-student-developer
 date: 2019-12-05
 title: 'How I Manage My Time as a Student-Developer - Part 2'
-description: "In this article I'll explore my time management habits.
-Part 2."
-introduction: "Negative influences are things that keep us from reaching our goals, and making a better life for ourselves.
+description: "Negative influences are things that keep us from reaching our goals, and making a better life for ourselves.
 It's a hindrance to our performance and should be handled with strong arms."
-image: TimeManagement.jpg
 lang: 'en'
-tags: ['Lifestyle', 'Productivity']
 ---

 This is a two-part article.
-Part 1 is available [here](/blog/time-management-1)
+Part 1 is available [here](/blog/2019-12-05-how-i-manage-my-time-as-student-developer)

 ## A note on negative influences